 AAP's main stated aim was to gather scientific knowledge in space for the benefit of people on Earth.
-The program mainly sought to modify Apollo spacecraft and Saturn rockets to do things other than reach for the moon, but also aimed to enhance NASA's lunar exploration capability.
+The program mainly sought to modify Apollo spacecraft and Saturn rockets to do things other than reach for the Moon, but also aimed to enhance NASA's lunar exploration capability.
 The Command and Service Module (CSM) spacecraft and the two-stage Saturn IB rocket were envisioned as the AAP workhorse vehicles, though the Lunar Module (LM) and the giant Saturn V rocket would also play important roles.

-Though Mueller did not say as much, AAP's conceptual roots went back nearly to the Apollo Program’s birth.
-In April 1963, for example, less than two years after President John F. Kennedy made landing a man on the moon a national priority, NASA's Manned Spacecraft Center (MSC) in Houston, Texas, contracted with CSM spacecraft prime contractor North American Aviation (NAA) to study how the spacecraft might be converted into a six-man transport for Earth-orbital space station crew rotation and logistics resupply.
+Though Mueller did not say as much, AAP's conceptual roots went back nearly to the Apollo Program's birth.
+In April 1963, for example, less than two years after President John F. Kennedy made landing a man on the Moon a national priority, NASA's Manned Spacecraft Center (MSC) in Houston, Texas, contracted with CSM spacecraft prime contractor North American Aviation (NAA) to study how the spacecraft might be converted into a six-man transport for Earth-orbital space station crew rotation and logistics resupply.

 The AAP press conference followed NASA's Fiscal Year (FY) 1968 budget briefing on 23 January, during which NASA Administrator James Webb and Deputy Administrator Robert Seamans told reporters that President Lyndon Baines Johnson had authorized NASA to seek a total of $454.7 million for AAP in FY 1968.
-Despite the fact that it had existed for nearly two years as a formal program, most reporters present at the budget briefing knew little of AAP, so they prevailed upon the space agency to provide more information.
+Despite the fact that it had existed for 16 months as a formal program, most reporters present at the budget briefing knew little of AAP, so they prevailed upon the space agency to provide more information.
 The 26 January press conference was NASA's response.